 Demeanor, style, credibility.
 Jurors consider not only what is said on the stand, but HOW it gets said.
 Every witness has only one chance to tell their story to the jury, so it has to count.
 Prepare your witnesses to deal with the stress of the courtroom.
 Teach them that their “mission” on the stand is conveyed through words and behavior.

 Courtrooms can be very intimidating, even for seasoned veterans.
 Imagine how it feels for a witness.
-Imagine what those little voices are screaming in their heads when they anticipate being grilled by an aggressive lawyer in a strange place in front of strange people who are deciding their fate.
+Imagine those little voices screaming in their heads when they anticipate being grilled by an aggressive lawyer in a strange place in front of strange people who are deciding their fate.